 Get your kids in on the super sweet Fat Tuesday fun.
 Start at local bakeries that sell paczki (pronounced “poonch-key”), the traditional must-eat Polish donut that symbolizes the start of Lent.
 But, you have to act fast: They’re typically available for an extremely limited time.
-This year Paczki Day is Tuesday, February 13, and we’ve got you covered with a guide to great bakeries from Oak Park to Bridgeport so you can stock up and go wild.
+This year Paczki Day is Tuesday, February 16, and we’ve got you covered with a guide to great bakeries from Downers Grove to Bridgeport so you can stock up and go wild.

 Fat Tuesday is one of the busiest days of the year at Roeser’s Bakery, one of Chicago’s oldest family-owned bakeries.
-Strawberry, blueberry, apple, apricot, custard, chocolate custard, raspberry and pineapple are among the featured paczki fillings.
-Since they tend to sell out fast, we recommend ordering a day or two in advance.
+This year’s Paczki menu boasts over 24 varieties!
+Since they tend to sell out fast, we recommend ordering in advance.
 While you’re there, grab a loaf of Roeser’s famous bread, available in rye and buttercrust white.
-Kids love peeping at the many colorful cake toppers displayed throughout the store depicting just about every beloved cartoon character on television.

 Kurowski’s and Rich’s Bakery